Forest-Protocols/provider-template/README.md

 ## Description

-This product category aims to offer high quality translations from different languages pairs
+This product category aims to offer high quality translations from different languages pairs with basic and widely spreaded methods as detect, translated and get a list of supported languages

 ## Basic Info